Life sucks.

 We are a society that keeps reacting to things we don’t have control over.

-We want our opinions to be always right.
-We want others to always understand and approve us.
+We want our opinions to be the right ones.
+We want others to understand us.
 We take things personally.
+All the time.

 I know it’s easier said than done.
-But if we’re always reacting to things we don’t have control over, what kind of life are we expecting?
+But if we always react to things we don’t have control over, what kind of life do we expect?

 Annie Dillard said,